Owen-Oertell/rlcm/README.md

 There are four tasks available: `prompt_image_alignment`, `aesthetic`, `compression`, and `incompression`.
 For more discussion about the tasks, please see the paper.

 ## RLCM Inference
 We also provide a sample inference script once you have saved your models to disk.
 This script is located in the `scripts` folder and is called `inference.py`.
-You can run this script by running the following command (after editing it to point to your saved model):
+You can run this script by running the following command (after editing it to point to your saved model and update if you changed the config):

 ```bash
 python inference.py
 ```

 ## Summary of Hyperparameters
 Below is a summary of the hyperparameters that can be used to train.
 Each task has its own hyperparameters.
 The default ones are given in `lcm_rl_pytorch/configs` and can be overwritten by passing them as arguments to the `main.py` script.